Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Description of optimal plans

 We shall employ Theorem \ref{thm:parti} to decompose the problem into problems on which the optimum in the dual problem is attained by a function with isometric derivative.
 Then Proposition \ref{pro:cc} will show that in this case the conditional measures are in convex-concave order with respect to some mutually complementing, orthogonal subspaces $V_1,V_2$ of the tangent spaces of the corresponding leaves.
 Proposition \ref{pro:optimal} will allow to describe these subspaces through the covariance matrices of the conditional measures.
 Theorem \ref{thm:bimart} will show that any bimartingale coupling of the conditional measures on the leaves will give rise, thanks to Proposition \ref{pro:bimart}, to an optimal plan.

-\begin{remark} The requirement in Theorem \ref{thm:descr} that the difference of the covariance matrices $C_{\mathcal{S}}$ is non-degenerate on the tangent space $V(\mathcal{S})$ is a necessary condition to have the subspaces $V_1(\mathcal{S}),V_2(\mathcal{S})$ uniquely determined.
-Otherwise, if $C_{\mathcal{S}}$ were degenerate, the characterisation (\ref{eqn:sigmadis}) of optimal plans $\sigma\in\Sigma(\mu,\nu)$ would not be valid, as shown by Proposition \ref{pro:optimal}. \end{remark}
+\begin{remark} The requirement in Theorem \ref{thm:descr} that the difference of the covariance matrices $C_{\mathcal{S}}$ is non-degenerate on the tangent space $V(\mathcal{S})$ is a necessary condition to have the subspaces $V(\mathcal{S})_1,V(\mathcal{S})_2$ uniquely determined.
+Otherwise, if $C_{\mathcal{S}}$ were degenerate, the characterisation (\ref{eqn:sigmadis}) of optimal plans $\sigma\in\Sigma(\mu,\nu)$ would not be valid, as shown by Proposition \ref{pro:optimal}.
+Note that Proposition \ref{pro:optimal} shows that there is an ambiguity in the choice of optimal $W_1,W_2$.
+The ambiguity occurs exactly when $C_{\mathcal{S}}$ is degenerate. \end{remark}